 Pei’s earlier works are characterized by squares, rectangles and pyramids.
-Geometry also finds expression in this innovative project.
+Besides, geometry also finds expression in this innovative project.

 I. M. Pei’s core design concept is “allowing light to make the design.”
-You’ll find the angled window frames are arranged in unusual diamond patterns.
+In this sense, you’ll find the angled window frames arranged in unusual diamond patterns.
 Skylights reflect the tints of sky, and bring an interplay with light and shade to the interiors, with a steel roof used instead of a traditional wooden beam.

-Outlining the outside of the building you see granite slate, giving you a three-dimensional shape that looks like origami creasing and folding.
+Outlining the outside of the building you will see the granite slate giving you a three-dimensional shape that looks like origami creasing and folding.

 The Walled Garden